Bulawayo Club: Our full report

 A day trip to the Motopos National Park can also be made from her, although most of our travellers will probably prefer to explore the park for at least a few days from one of the lodges there.

-With enough advanced notice, and for an extra cost, we can sometimes organize a professional historian and guide to accompany you to explore Bulawayo.
+With enough advanced notice, and for an extra cost, we can sometimes organise for Paul Hubbard, a professional historian and guide, to accompany you to explore Bulawayo.
 By day many of the city's sights may seem obvious, but by night he'll take you on a 'historic pub crawl' – seeking out the locations where drinking halls and pubs used to exist 100 years ago.

 Food & drink